 In its broadest definition, Web accessibility is an approach to Web design that aims to include the widest number of people and user agents as possible.
 Commonly, when people speak of Web accessibility, they are referring to access for disabled user groups.

 The university has a legal obligation under the Arkansas Act 1227 of 1999 to develop and maintain accessible Web pages.
 Our websites are also required to comply with the accessibility standards developed by the World Wide Web Consortium (W3C).
 These standards are the Web Content Accessibility Guidelines (WCAG).
-We are obligated to comply with the WCAG 2.0 AA level standards.
 Some websites owned by groups that receive federal funding must also abide by Section 508 laws.

 WCAG 2.0 contains a number of checkpoints.

 Level A checkpoints are must do.
 If these requirements are not met, websites will